toothfairychallenges/miccai2024/_pages/about.md

 - 3DTeethLand: 3D Teeth Landmarks Detection Challenge;
 - Semi-supervised Teeth Segmentation;

-Together, the three challenges will organize a joint event called "ToothFairy Challenges: Supervised and Semi-supervised Multi-Structure Segmentation and Landmark Detection in Dental Data" at the MICCAI 2024 Conference.
+Together, the three challenges will organize a joint event called "Supervised and Semi-supervised Multi-Structure Segmentation and Landmark Detection in Dental Data" at the MICCAI 2024 Conference.
 In this half-day joint-event, we will have a combined introduction and overview on the topics of maxillofacial image segmentation, followed by three sessions (1h each) devoted to summarizing and announcing the results of each challenge.

 **Our joint-event will take place on the 6th of October in Marrakesh, Morocco.** Stay tuned for more information!
 Don't forget to checkout and register on challenge-specific websites.